wwitsken/react-uxp-template/README.md

-# UXP Indesign React Typescript Firebase Starter
+# UXP Indesign React Typescript Starter

-Remember: Don't use anything from firebase sdk except Auth and simple ref's.
-Use custom api to listen to realtime database with streaming.
+A starter template with webpack configured for creating Indesign Plugins with UXP